microsoft/MSLab/Scenarios/S2D Volumes deep dive/readme.md

 ```

 I can now tell you, that what we did is wrong.
 Let me explain why.
-In 4NodeCluster we have 3 tiers (OK, 2 as cache is not possible to simulate).
+In 4NodeCluster we have 2 capacity tiers.
 We have both SSDs and HDDs available.
 Let's explore, where are slabs located.

 ```PowerShell
 Get-VirtualDisk -CimSession 4nodeCluster -FriendlyName MyVolume | get-physicaldisk -CimSession 4nodeCluster